 Buddleia alternifolia loses its leaves and produces flowers on the older wood.

 Buddleia globosa, and Buddleia Colvillei the evergreen, or semi-evergreen species also produce blooms on their branches from the previous season’s growth.

-After 5 or 6 years bushes look tall, awkward looking and unattractive.
+After 5 or 6 years butterfly bushes look tall, awkward-looking, and unattractive.
 The old wood needs to be pruned back hard in early April.
-Check out our favorite pruners for the job!
+Check out our favorite hand pruners for the job!
 You’ll lose blooms for one season, but new vigorous growth develops for next years bloom.